juhp/fbrnch/README.md

 builds a list of packages in parallel ordered by build dependencies.

 ## Known issues
-- if you don't specify branches, `fbrnch build` will go ahead with all pushed branches
 - only checks already built by NVR not githash
 - authentication is not implemented yet natively for Koji, Bodhi, Pagure (and source upload)